dicksonhk/OOP_Assignment_5/README.md

-# OOP_Assignment5
+# OOP_Assignment5, Version 2
-This is my github repo for the COMP2021 Assignment 5
+This is my github repo for the COMP2021 Assignment 5, version 2

 To compile and test my project you should run the following commands:
 ```sh